novelgym/novelgym.github.io/ng-website/docs/environment/objectsactions.md

 ## Actions

 The base class for actions is the [Action](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/actions/action.py) class.
-Almost all other actions implemented in the infrastructure are direct children of this class.
-Any such child classes will generally override the two following methods of the [Action](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/actions/action.py) class:
+Most other actions implemented in the infrastructure are direct children of this class.
+Any such child classes will generally override the two following methods:

-+ `check_precondition`, which checks whether the preconditions for the action are met,
++ `check_precondition` – checks whether the preconditions for the action are met,

-+ `do_action`, which executes the action and causes the desired effects.
++ `do_action` – executes the action and causes the desired effects.

-The implemented object class can go in any location that can be referenced in the config file, but the locations consistent with the infrastructure setup would be the [ngw_extensions](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/ngw_extensions) folder or, if the object is part of a novelty, in the [novelties/evaluation1](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/novelties/evaluation1) folder.
+The implemented object class can go in any location that can be referenced in the config file.
+The locations consistent with the infrastructure setup are the [ngw_extensions](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/ngw_extensions) folder or, if the object is part of a novelty, the [novelties/evaluation1](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/novelties/evaluation1) folder.

 ### `SmoothMove`

-An example of an action class with a relatively straightforward precondition and effect is [SmoothMove](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/actions/smoothmove.py), which can be used to back up the actions `move_forward`, `move_backward`, `move_left`, and `move_right`.
-Note that although the implementation of even an action as simple as [SmoothMove](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/actions/smoothmove.py) is rather verbose, it can be translated into plain English as, "Check if the agent can make this move, and once it does, have it pick up whatever it finds in the location it moves to."
+[SmoothMove](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/actions/smoothmove.py) is an action class with a relatively straightforward precondition and effect,

++ used to back up the actions `move_forward`, `move_backward`, `move_left`, and `move_right`,

++ **note**: although the implementation of such a simple action is verbose, it can be translated into plain English as, "Check if the agent can make this move, and once it does, have it pick up whatever it finds in the location it moves to."

 <details>
 <summary>`smoothmove.py`</summary>